 Family Enterprise Center

 Recognizing the need to address the challenges that family owned and managed businesses face, Stetson University created the Family Enterprise Center in 1998.
-The purpose was, and continues to be, to help next generation and family members understand and navigate the challenges of family ownership.
-We strive to have an impact on the sustainability of family run enterprises at the local, national and international level.
+The purpose was and continues to be to help next generation and family members understand and navigate the challenges of family ownership.
+We strive to have an impact on the sustainability of family-run enterprises at the local, national and international level.

 - Education - The center works in collaboration with the Family Enterprise major to help family enterprise members and their advisors learn and navigate the complexities of family ownership.
-Our programs help family enterprise stakeholders understand the importance of the interaction between individual, family, and business systems and their role in the sustainability of family enterprises.
-The Center serves as a source for continuous education for individuals that work in or work with family enterprises.
+Our programs help family enterprise stakeholders understand the importance of the interaction between individual, family and business systems and their role in the sustainability of family enterprises.
+The Center serves as a source for continuing education for individuals that work in or work with family enterprises.

 - Outreach - The center works with family enterprises to build a community to discuss opportunities and challenges that next generation family owners/managers face and how to confidently navigate them.
-We also engage in the translation of family enterprise scholarship and research to help families use this knowledge in a way that is meaningful for non-academic audience.
+We also engage in the translation of family enterprise scholarship and research to help families use this knowledge in a way that is meaningful for the non-academic audience.
 We focus on issues faced by next generation members as they become active members of the family enterprise.

 - Research - The center serves as a vehicle for family enterprise majors and faculty to conduct and participate in research initiatives that advance our understanding of family enterprises on a global scale.
 We participate in the Successful Transgenerational Entrepreneurship Practices (STEP) project and the Global University Entrepreneurial Spirit Student’s Survey (GUESSS).